j-lawrence-b1/string-path-search/README.md

+# string-path-search
-# string_path_search Walk a directory tree, searching for files
-containing any of a set of text strings.
+ Walk a directory tree, searching for files containing any of a set of text strings.

+**Note:** The different naming conventions for projects on GitHub vs packages in Python results in some unnecessary confusion: "string-path-search" (with hyphens) is the name of the project on GitHub.
+This project provides the "string_path_search" (with underscores) Python package.
+ Please bear with me.

 ## Why not just use ***find*** and ***grep***?
 * Avoids long, hard-to-debug shell commands with lots of backticks and parentheses.
 * Works on Windows without needing to install a unix work-alike like Cygwin.